Joe Biden and World War III for Dummies

 Instead of building Putin a golden bridge to peace, Biden has backed him into a corner and dared him to lash out.

-That’s the idiot’s way to start the Third World War, but from Joe Biden, what else did you expect?
+That’s the idiot’s way to start World War III, but from Joe Biden, what else did you expect?

 Recommended: Kamala Harris, Mystic Voyager Through Time and Space